rjw57/anglo-saxon/texts/genesis_3_1_19.rst

 | :word:`sealde: I pret.
 3 sellan: gave`
 | :word:`hyre: 3 pers. pron. gsf (variant of <em>hire</em>): her`
 | ..
-| :trans:`the fruit of that tree and devoured it and gave her`
+| :trans:`the fruit of that tree and devoured it and gave it to her`
 | ..
 | were: he æt ða.
 Ond heora begra eagan wurden
 | ..